 Fiberglass windows are perfect for homeowners who want beautiful, low-maintenance windows that will last.

 Fiberglass windows are not the cheapest replacement option, but they will undoubtedly last you the longest.
-All windows are aesthetically beautiful by today’s standards, but if durability and longevity are important to you; if you plan on being in your home for over 8 years and want a window that will last, then fiberglass windows – specifically Integrity Windows from Marvin are without question your best option.
+All windows are aesthetically beautiful by today’s standards, but if durability and longevity are important to you; if you plan on being in your home for over 8 years and want a window that will last, then fiberglass windows from Marvin are without question your best option.

 What Replacement Window Options are Out There?

-Fiberglass Windows.
-Integrity.
-Integrity windows and doors are made with Ultrex®, a pultruded fiberglass patented over 20 years ago (by Marvin) that outperforms and outlasts vinyl, roll-form aluminum and other fiberglass composites.
-Integrity Windows has been voted Best Fiberglass Windows by BUILDER Magazine for 5 years in a row.
+Fiberglass Windows from Marvin.
+Marvin’s fiberglass windows and doors are made with Ultrex®, a pultruded fiberglass patented over 20 years ago (by Marvin) that outperforms and outlasts vinyl, roll-form aluminum and other fiberglass composites.
+Marvin’s Elevate window collection (formerly known as Integrity Windows and Doors) has been voted Best Fiberglass Windows by BUILDER Magazine for 5 years in a row.

 Fibrex Windows.
 Andersen.
 Andersen’s Fibrex® is made of a vinyl/wood composite – despite the name, there is no fiberglass in Fibrex.
 Stronger than vinyl, the issue with these windows lies in the fact that there are multiple materials used in the exterior.
 Multiple materials that expand and weather at different rates, which results in a loss of seal (drafts & leaks).